rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>
   Use the following guidelines to help you to build a basic query:

-   1. Idendify the node that has the data you need.<br>
+   1. Idendify the relevant node for the data you want to retrieve.<br>
-   2. Identify any node attributes that you want to target for your data, for example, you use the product attribute on the software product node to get names of software products. <br>
+   2. Identify any node attributes that you want to target for your data, for example, you use the product attribute of the software product node to get names of software products. <br>
    3. Select any relationships to connect to nodes that you use in your query.<br>
+   4. Note any conditions that you want to apply to filter the data.
-   4. Write your MATCH statement
+   5. Write your MATCH statement

   To view a list of attributes for any node, you use the `MATCH (alias:NODE) RETURN alias` query with the TQL endpoint.